Victoria's current restriction levels.

 Visit the Information for overseas travellers page for more information.

 These directions replace the Isolation (Diagnosis) directions and require persons diagnosed with coronavirus to self-isolate and persons who are living with a diagnosed person, or who have been in close contact with a diagnosed person, to self-quarantine.
-The Diagnosed Persons and Close Contacts Directions (No 2) come into force at 11:59 pm on 31 May 2020 and replace the Diagnosed Persons and Close Contacts Directions.
+The Diagnosed Persons and Close Contacts Directions (No 4) come into force at 11:59pm on 1 July 2020 and replace the Diagnosed Persons and Close Contacts Directions (No 3).

 This direction revokes the Airport arrivals and Cruise ship docking directions, recognising that both have now been superseded by the compulsory quarantine Direction and Detention notice.